 The MEDes is a 16-month program with a Spring or Fall start.

 Admission to the MEDes is competitive as there is limited supervisory capacity and research areas.
 We can only offer admission to applicants who we can match with a supervisor.
 We don’t require applicants to have a confirmed supervisor upon application, however it’s strongly recommended to reach out to any professors whose research interests match yours.
 You will be asked to list the names of a few professors you feel are a good fit in your online application form.

 Required courses address fundamental principles and conceptual paradigms of design-based research.
 Courses establish the context in which students define their research project.

-- Minimum two (2) half-course electives, selected in consultation with the supervisor
+- Minimum 3 units of elective credit, course(s) selected in consultation with the supervisor

 - Thesis proposal approved by the supervisor

 - Submission of a thesis document describing the research and its findings